benkhant/NorthStar-Adaptation-Guide/README.md

 ## Hardware Assembly

-This guide is still under development.
-Headstrap assembly section coming soon.
+This guide is under active development.
+The headstrap assembly section will be added in a future update.

 Mechanical assembly instructions are available here: